 - Inspect the entire LPG system for possible leaks or damaged parts before each trip. - When testing for leaks use soapy water. - WARNING: Never check for LP Gas leaks with an open flame. - Never lock the LPG compartments.
+THE LP GAS COMPARTMENT IS REQUIRED BY SAFETY REGULATIONS TO BE UNLOCKED AT ALL TIMES.
 The tank service valve should always be accessible in case of an emergency. - WARNING: Do not place or store an LP Gas container inside the vehicle.
-LPG containers are equipped with safety devices which relieve excessive pressure by discharging gas into the atmosphere. - Only have the LPG tank filled by an authorized LP Gas dealer. - Always make certain that the tank is secured in place. - Always extinguish all LPG appliance pilot lights before refueling the gasoline tank on your vehicle. - Never use an upright tank in a laydown position or a laydown tank in an upright position. - Use caution when drilling holes or fastening objects to the walls or floor of your camper.
+LPG containers are equipped with safety devices which relieve excessive pressure by discharging gas into the atmosphere. - Only have the LPG tank filled by an authorized LP Gas dealer. - Always make certain that the tank is secured in place. - Always extinguish all LPG appliance pilot lights before refueling the gasoline tank on your vehicle. - Never use an upright tank in a laydown position or a laydown tank in an upright position.

+- Use caution when drilling holes or fastening objects to the walls or floor of your trailer.
 Gas lines could be damaged and present an extreme safety hazard. - WARNING: Never use natural gas in you LPG system.